 1. Get your executives and senior management on the same page.

-In the construction field, communication is particularly critical.
+Communication is critical in the construction industry.
 A cross-functional organizational framework is one of the easiest ways to ensure effective communication.
-The structure is counterintuitive to traditional hierarchies but can help to solidify team collaboration.
+This structure is counterintuitive to traditional hierarchies, but can help to solidify team collaboration and workplace performance.

-2. Define the software, equipment, and personnel assets that you have and need.
+2. Define the software, equipment and assets you have and need.

-It's important to hire trained and qualified financial staff members in order to succeed, and it's equally important to choose the right inventory and software resources to successfully execute builds.
-As a result, effective construction managers identify the company’s goals and needs before hiring personnel or selecting enterprise software.
+Choosing the right inventory and software resources to execute builds is equally essential.
+For these reasons, effective construction managers identify their company’s goals and needs before beginning the hiring process or selecting enterprise software.

 Unnecessary equipment losses can mean exorbitant expenses, and choosing the wrong software leads to unnecessary and costly problems.
-Choose software resources carefully so that it meets all your company’s needs and works well with the company’s current data framework.
-In other words, the chosen software needs to conform with your current legacy systems.
+Select software resources carefully to ensure they meet all your company’s needs and integrate well with the company’s current data framework.
+The software you choose must conform to your current legacy systems.

 3. Use big data technology for optimal inventory management.

-Periodic reviews are essential to the successful operation of any enterprise.
+Periodic reviews are essential to any enterprise’s successful operation.
 It’s a good rule of thumb to conduct these analyses quarterly.
-It's during these reviews that you'll find and fix problems as well as discover opportunities for improvement.
+You’ll find and fix problems during these reviews and discover opportunities for improvement.

-One key concern for construction managers is knowing how long assets will last.
-After identifying manufacturers’ suggested equipment lifespans, you should compare how the goods perform onsite.
+One key concern for construction managers is how long assets will last.
+After identifying manufacturers’ suggested equipment lifespans, compare how the goods perform onsite.
 This requires programming asset management systems to capture the appropriate information throughout various product lifecycle stages.

 5. Hire a financial or accounting professional to manage specifics.

 Asset management is essential for any company.
-However, monitoring and tracking equipment allocation is more complex than it appears at first glance.
-Still, it's important to know the best way to manage assets – both small and large – to keep enterprises and projects running smoothly.
+Monitoring and tracking equipment allocation is more complex than it first appears, but knowing the best way to manage assets – both small and large – is essential if you want to keep enterprises and projects running smoothly.